Banking Bank Reviews

 Parents have two ways to fund a Current Teen Account:

-• Link an external bank account to transfer funds, which can take 3 to 5 business days
+• Link an external bank account to transfer funds, which can take three to five business days

-• Open an individual Current account and transfers to your teen are instant
+• Open an individual Current account to instantly transfer funds

-• No monthly fee: Greenlight can get pricey with plans starting at $5.99 a month, but Current doesn’t charge a monthly fee.
-They also don’t have any minimum balance requirements.
+Greenlight can get pricey and only offers paid plans, but Current doesn't charge a monthly fee.
+They also don't have any minimum balance requirements.

 • Allowance: Greenlight and Current allow parents to pay allowance a single time or set up recurring payments based on completed chores.